The College of Liberal Arts and Sciences policies

 • The committee may ask further questions of each witness.

 If the alleged academic dishonesty involves the work of multiple students, the Student Affairs and Grievances Committee may modify these procedures to address the circumstances.
 The college Student Affairs and Grievances Committee should provide prior written notice of any modification of the procedures to all parties.
-Each student must file his or her own appeal.
-A student who has not filed an appeal should not expect to benefit from another student’s appeal.
+Each student must file their own appeal.
+A student who has not filed an appeal should not expect to benefit from another student's appeal.

 College board deliberations and recommendations

-Based solely upon the information presented, the Student Affairs and Grievances Committee will formulate a recommendation to the dean as to whether the student has more likely than not engaged in academic dishonesty and the appropriate sanction.
+Based solely upon the information presented, the Student Affairs and Grievances Committee formulates a recommendation to the dean as to whether the student has more likely than not engaged in academic dishonesty and the appropriate sanction.
 Recommendations must be supported by a simple majority of the Student Affairs and Grievances Committee.

 Review and decision by dean

-The dean may not make new findings adverse to the student or increase the severity of a sanction, unless:
+The dean may not make new findings adverse to the student or increase the severity of a sanction unless:

-• The dean provides the student notice and an opportunity to respond to the new findings or sanction.
+• The dean provides the student notice and an opportunity to respond to the new findings or sanction

-• The dean remands the matter to the Student Affairs and Grievances Committee for further proceedings.
+• The dean remands the matter to the Student Affairs and Grievances Committee for further proceedings

-The dean will provide written notice of the decision to the student; the academic integrity officer; the instructor; the Student Affairs and Grievances Committee; and the head of the college, school or academic unit where the alleged dishonesty occurred within 20 business days following receipt of the Student Affairs and Grievances Committee’s recommendation.
+The dean provides written notice of the decision to the student; the academic integrity officer; the instructor; the Student Affairs and Grievances Committee; and the head of the college, school or academic unit where the alleged dishonesty occurred within 20 business days following receipt of the Student Affairs and Grievances Committee's recommendation.
 A delay may occur if it becomes necessary to conduct further investigation or to remand the matter to the Student Affairs and Grievances Committee.
-In those cases, the written decision will be transmitted no later than 20 business days following completion of the investigation or the Student Affairs and Grievances Committee’s subsequent recommendation.
+In those cases, the written decision is transmitted no later than 20 business days following completion of the investigation or the Student Affairs and Grievances Committee's subsequent recommendation.

 The dean’s decision is final and may not be further appealed unless the dean recommends that the provost suspend or expel the student from the university.